 Obviously we can’t speak for all independent private audiologists, however here at Hearing Aid UK we can confidently say that we are nearly always significantly cheaper than buying the exact same hearing aid from one of the multi-national chains.
 Yet you are still getting the same, or quite often a better, level of personalised individual service from a qualified local audiologist.

-Firstly as a network of independent audiologists we don’t have the large overheads of running big shops crammed with sales staff and we also save on pricey marketing campaigns.
-However we also have the same level of buying power as the the big chains, as we are buying on behalf of our whole nationwide network of audiologists.
+Firstly as a network of independent audiologists, we don’t have the large overheads of running big shops crammed with sales staff and we also save on pricey marketing campaigns.
+However, we also have the same level of buying power as the big chains, as we are buying on behalf of our whole nationwide network of audiologists.
 This means that you can get the very best choice of hearing aids, with the full level of personal service from experienced and qualified audiologists at the very best hearing aid prices.

-Hopefully this has given you some more of an idea of hearing aid costs and prices.
+Hopefully, this has given you some more of an idea of hearing aid costs and prices.
 Essentially you can pay anywhere from nothing at all to a couple of thousand pounds.
 However, as with so many things in life, it is often worth remembering that you get what you pay for.
 A free NHS hearing aid may be perfectly sufficient for your needs, but remember that you are sacrificing the speed of service and the dedicated and ongoing aftercare available from private audiologists.
-So if you want to dedicate your resources to ensuring that you give your hearing the very best treatment possible then it may be worth spending a little more and seeking the advice of an independent private audiologist, such as Hearing Aid UK.
+So if you want to dedicate your resources to ensure that you give your hearing the very best treatment possible then it may be worth spending a little more and seeking the advice of an independent private audiologist, such as Hearing Aid UK.

 To find out more about the different hearing aid costs and prices and to discuss your hearing aid requirements further contact one of the friendly team of qualified independent audiologists at Hearing Aid UK today.

 The first thing to say about NHS hearing aids is that they are completely free, which is often the reason that many people choose to get their hearing aids from the NHS.
-However there are a number of other factors that can make the deal seem a little less appealing and so may be worth thinking about.
+However, there are a number of other factors that can make the deal seem a little less appealing and so may be worth thinking about.

 Although for all intents and purposes, NHS hearing aids are completely free.
 It is worth noting that the hearing aids continue to be the property of the NHS and are only on loan to you, so you may incur charges if your hearing aids are damaged due to carelessness, neglect or loss.